PsudoDeSudo/proxiani/README.md

 # Proxiani
-Proxiani is a proxy server designed to optimize communication between Miriani and VIP Mud.
-It also comes with features that enhance the gaming experience in conjunction with the Miriani Soundpack for VIP Mud.
+Proxiani is a proxy server designed to optimize communication between Miriani and MUD clients.
+It also comes with features that enhance the gaming experience in conjunction with Miriani Soundpacks.
+##Note
+This repository is a fork of [Proxiani](https://github.com/tms88/proxiani).
+This project takes a more abstract approach to the client and server architecture.
+Notably, parting with  MUD client-specific features in the hope to make it more moduler.
 ## Installation
 Download and install the latest recommended version of Node.js from [nodejs.org](https://nodejs.org/).
 Node 10 or newer is required.